ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Home – minimal management and deployment features and cannot be joined to either an on-premises or Azure AD domain.
 It is targeted from home use only
 * Professional – this edition includes management and deployment features and can be joined to both an on-premises and Azure AD domain
-* Enterprise – this edition has additional enterprise security features as well as the UE-V and App-V clients built in and only distributable through Microsoft’s Volume Licensing Program
+* Enterprise – this edition has additional enterprise security features as well as the UE-V and App-V clients built in and only distributable through Microsoft's Volume Licensing Program

 Servicing of Windows 10 falls into three distinct channels or rings: